esamarathon/esas18-layouts/README.md

 ```

 ## Automatic Twitch Ads
-To have Twitch ads play automatically when you switch to a certain scene, put `(ad)` somewhere in the scene's name.
+To have Twitch ads play automatically when you switch to a certain scene, put `(ads)` somewhere in the scene's name.

 ## Transition
 For the overlay transition to work, you need to add a new Stinger, call it `Blank Stinger`, set it to the `BlankTransition.mov` file in the `obs-assets` directory in this bundle, and set the transition point to 900ms.